66daysofdata/Resources/data_science/README.md

 - Data Engineering -> please see the [Data Engineering roadmap](https://github.com/datastacktv/data-engineer-roadmap)

 - Software Engineering Best Practices
-    - Writing pythonic code following pep8 standards
+    - Writing pythonic code
-    - Testing and debugging with pytest
+    - Testing and debugging

  - Python frameworks
     - Django
     - Flask
     - FastAPI
     - Streamlit (front-end)

-As a consequence some Data Science specializations overlap and some of their subfields can be studied separately.
+> As a consequence some Data Science specializations overlap and some of their subfields can be studied separately.
 Such is the case for Data Analyst, Machine Learning and Deep learning Engineer as well as Data Engineers.
 One of the first step to take is to follow the Data Analyst road, then Data Scientist, Machine Learning, Deep Learning and finally the Data Engineering roadmap.

 Moreover, Here you will find some resources to become a Data Scientist that do not overlap with the other fields.
 If you feel that you don't see what you are looking for please take a look at the other roadmap resources available.